 Polyester, Nylon, Olefin, Leather

 Keep in mind where the upholstered piece of furniture will be and what it will get exposed to.
 The fabrics for dining chairs will have different levels of practicality in comparison to the fabrics for sofas in an office or a single chair in a bedroom.
-Vinyl fabric can be a substitute for leather fabirc or you could even use marine vinyl for something more durable and has UV protection, antibacterial, and antifungal additives.
+Commercial upholstery will also have different requirements as it receives much more exposure and higher levels of soilage.

 Fabrics have been around for a very long time and have long been a staple of society.
 In some instances, the manufacturing and processing have greatly changed and brought us incredible blends and beautiful textures.
 In other instances, it's barely changed at all and some fabrics are made the same way they were thousands of years ago.